Why You Should Use Competency-based Interviews

 Should these non-traditional questions be used?

 The reason is that you have no idea what they actually measure and you have no way to objectively rate them.

 1. What do they measure?

 Research has yet to demonstrate that these non-traditional interview questions accurately predict successful performance.
 Let’s look at the interview question, “if you could be any kind of tree, what kind of tree would you be and why?”; if someone answered that they wanted to be an oak tree because they can then build roots.
 Does this answer mean that they would be a good leader or that they want to stay long term with the organization?
 It is very hard to interpret a candidate’s response and link it to the skills they would need to be successful on the job.

 The answers to these questions would vary a great deal from candidate to candidate.
 This would make coming up with a rating scale very challenging and it would also make it next to impossible to compare candidates’ responses.
 Is an oak tree better than a birch tree?
 If you cannot compare candidates’ responses, how would you know who is better suited for the job?

 There are several things you can do to ensure that your interview process is legally defensible and that it will help you to make the best hiring decisions possible.

 1. Link the questions back to the requirements of the job

-When developing your questions, it is important to ensure that the questions are based on the results of the job analysis.
-If it was determined that a critical skill for the job was customer focus, then you can ask the candidates behavioral questions such as, “describe a situation where you needed to deal with a difficult customer?”
+When developing your questions, it is important to ensure that the questions are directly linked to the requirements of the job.
+If it is determined that a critical skill for the job is customer focus, then you can ask the candidates behavioral questions such as, “describe a situation where you needed to deal with a difficult customer?”
 This way you can see how the candidate has acted in the past because one of the best predictors of future performance is past performance.

 2. Ask the same questions of each candidate